Computational Theory for Determining the Run Time

 Removing the Head

-Heap based version is the fastest because once the prioritized element is removed, no shifting is done but rather it will re-arrange the tree.
-It is faster because when we re-arrange the tree, we do not need to access and do checks to all other elements but only a partial of them.
+The heap-based version is the fastest because once the prioritized element is removed, no shifting is done but rather it will re-arrange the tree.
+It is faster because when we re-arrange the tree, we do not need to access and do checks to all other elements but only a part of them.

 Testing Methodology Adopted

-For this project, I used both black box and white box test.
+For this project, I used both black box and white box tests.

-The white box test is making sure that the priority queues works as described and I utilized Junit framework for automated testing.
-Each class’ functionality has been tested.
-Ideally, all the priority queues works the same so I made a general test that would accept any kind of priority queue and should return the expected result.
+The white box test is making sure that the priority queues work as described and I utilized the Junit framework for automated testing.
+Each class’s functionality has been tested.
+Ideally, all the priority queues work the same so I made a general test that would accept any kind of priority queue and should return the expected result.

-For black box test, I completed the partially-made Queue Manager program.
+For the black-box test, I completed the partially-made Queue Manager program.
 Then I utilized it to manually test the behavior of all the queues and made sure the outputs are correct through observation.

-I believe my code is correct because all the tests has passed and because I have implemented the classes accordingly based on how the “data structure” is theoretically defined.
+I believe my code is correct because all the tests have passed and because I have implemented the classes accordingly based on how the “data structure” is theoretically defined.

 Applications of Priority Queues

-In real life there are queues everywhere.
-I guess one of where I see priority queues are in retail stores and banks where customer representatives gives more priority to the senior citizens, people with disability, and pregnant women.
+In real life, there are queues everywhere.
+I guess one of where I see priority queues are in retail stores and banks where customer representatives give more priority to the senior citizens, people with disabilities, and pregnant women.

-I also see queues in my Windows OS because the computer has only limited number of CPU and there are processes that are more prioritized than others which I can set manually.
+I also see queues in my Windows OS because the computer has only a limited number of CPUs and there are processes that are more prioritized than others which I can set manually.

 Analysis of Development

-You do the write up for this in a “student’s point of view”.
+You do the write-up for this from a “student’s point of view”.
 I can’t write much about this because I haven’t really had problems working on this since I already know and implemented these data structures.